ICAZ117/mocside/README.md

 * leaving the profile page opens a broswer alert about unsaved changes instead of a modal
 * Ensure that when a course is deleted the course enroll code is also deleted
 * Students can currently join a course twice disable this, this adds to both student course list and the courses roster list
+* Need a return to problems button in the workspace page